About our guide

 It is only natural, then, that an entire tradition of Sanskrit commentaries has arisen to make the Aṣṭādhyāyī accessible.
 Even so, the true beginner finds these texts complex and overwhelming.
 And of course, they presume a thorough knowledge of Sanskrit.

 There are also translations and non-Sanskrit commentaries available.
 But these, too, are often too complex to be useful to the novice.
-And the various popular resources are often too vague or basic to say anything useful about how the system really works.
+Likewise, the various popular resources are often too vague or basic to say anything useful about how the system really works.

 The Aṣṭādhyāyī constantly raises fascinating theoretical questions.
 But at its core, it is a practical system that serves a practical need: to decide which expressions are valid Sanskrit and which are not.
 Our approach is likewise a practical one that builds up the Pāṇinian system from scratch.